Proof of Residency FAQ

 Q: What should I submit if my lease has changed to month-to-month?

 - If the lease changes to month-to-month after the term ends, the district has an affidavit that the parent will submit instead of a lease renewal.
 Please click here for the month-to-month affidavit.

 Q: What if I lease my residence and my lease expires during the school year?

-- Prior to the expiration date of a lease, the parent is required to submit to the campus all three required residency documents: the new or renewed lease, a current water or electric bill and a driver's license, all at the same address.
+- Prior to the expiration date of a lease, the parent is required to submit all three required residency documents: the new or renewed lease, a current water or electric bill and a driver's license, all at the same address.

 Q: What if I move my residence within the district during the school year?